NPS Analysis: How To Collect Data and Conduct an Analysis [Best Tools Included]

 Passives

-Passives are customers who give you a score of 7 or 8.
+Passives are NPS respondents who give you a score of 7 or 8.
 Although they are generally satisfied with your product, they don’t find it particularly engaging.
 That’s why they are indifferent to your product and would switch to being either detractors or promoters, depending on future experiences.
 This gives you the opportunity to help them get the full value of your product and convert them to promoters.

 Detractors

-Detractors are customers who give you a score of 6 or below.
+Detractors are unhappy customers who give you a score of 6 or below.
 They are not seeing the value in your product or are facing issues that are going unresolved.
 This makes them disengaged and dissatisfied.
-Such customers are more likely to churn and leave behind negative reviews.
-However, you can prevent churn by addressing their problems and may even turn them into promoters down the road.
+Such customers are more likely to churn and leave behind negative feedback and reviews.

-How to measure Net Promoter Score?
+How to measure net promoter score?

 The NPS metric is equal to the difference between the percentage of promoters and detractors.

-Suppose the NPS survey results are as follows:
+Suppose, your NPS survey results are as follows:

-This would make your NPS score 55%-15% = 40.
+This would make your overall NPS score: 55%-15% = 40.

-NPS benchmarks in SaaS
+NPS data benchmarks in SaaS

 The NPS scores can range between -100 and 100.
 They become negative only if you have a greater percentage of detractors than promoters.

-The right NPS scores vary among the industries.
+The right NPS scores vary among industries.
 Below is a list of average NPS benchmarks for different industries.
 In general, an NPS between 0 and 30 is considered a good one.

 However, the benchmark for the SaaS industry is higher.
-According to the NICE Satmetrix 2021 benchmark, the average NPS for the SaaS industry is 41.
+According to the NICE Satmetrix benchmark, the average NPS for the SaaS industry is 41.

 While it’s good to exceed the NPS of your competitors, it’s more crucial to consistently improve upon your past performances.
 Remember that you are your most vital competitor.